What Are Whaligoe Steps?

 Do You Have to Hike to Reach Whaligoe Steps?

-You have to walk down the steps to get to the harbour at the bottom which doesn’t take too long but the steps are steep and the ground is uneven so you do have to be careful.
+You have to walk down the steps to get to the harbour at the bottom which doesn’t take too long but the steps are steep, and the ground is uneven, so you do have to be careful and wear sensible shoes.

 When is the Best Time of Year to Visit the Whaligoe Steps?